theianzhang/iZhang.github.io/_posts/travel/2013-03-01-juke-joint.md

 ---

 Five minutes north of well-known [Beale Street](https://en.wikipedia.org/wiki/Beale_Street) in downtown Memphis is a small, soul-food joint called Alcenia's.
 This place has got soul y'all.
 Some people skip the beverages section on menus at smaller venues and lemme tell ya, that's a mistake at Alcenia's.
 Because you would miss out on something called "Ghetto-aid".
 I'm deadass serious.
-Ghetto-aid is, as you can guess, a more ghetto form of [Kool-Aid](https://en.wikipedia.org/wiki/Kool-Aid).
-And by more ghetto I mean it's literally sugar, water, and food coloring.
+Ghetto-aid is, as you can guess, a ghetto form of [Kool-Aid](https://en.wikipedia.org/wiki/Kool-Aid).
+It is literally sugar, water, and food coloring.
+It also happens to be heavenly.

 Obligatory Dave Chappelle: [Sugar, water, purple](https://www.youtube.com/watch?v=UayQTu2kH-U)